Transport to Niuatoputapu and Niuafo’ou

 1. Flights to The Niuas

-Real Tonga Airlines operates flights from Vava’u to Niuatoputapu and Niuafo’ou.
-Flights between Vava’u and Niuatoptapu operate two times a month taking approximately 1h10mins.
+Tonga’s domestic airline operates flights from Vava’u to Niuatoputapu and Niuafo’ou.
+Flights between Vava’u and Niuatoptapu operate two times a week taking approximately 1h10mins.
 Flights arrive at Mata’aho Airport which is an unsealed coral strip.
 Flights between Vava’u and Niuafo’ou operate once a month and take approximately 1h30mins, landing at Queen Lavinia which is a grass strip airfield.
 Note that flights are likely to be cancelled in bad weather.
-They are often fully-booked months in advance and cost aproximately TOP$300 one way.
+They are often fully booked months in advance and cost approximately TOP$300-$385 from Vava’u one way and TOP$580-$730 from Tongatapu one way.
 Learn more about flights in Tonga in The Guide to Flying Around Tonga.

 2. Ferries to The Niuas